tmpfs/prism/README.md

 ### Property Type Validation

-It is important to know that the `propTypes` and `defaultProps` you declare are assigned to the HOC so properties work as expected and that your static `propTypes` are *augmented* with all the [style properties](#style-properties).
+It is important to know that the `propTypes` you declare are assigned to the HOC so properties work as expected and that your static `propTypes` are *augmented* with all the [style properties](#style-properties).

 Built in `propTypes` are merged first so your `propTypes` will win if there is a property name collision however the behaviour is undefined so you should take care that your `propTypes` do not conflict.